svylabs/trustlex/whitepaper.md

 The contract initially offers '42' TLX tokens for each block submitted, reducing the incentive by half every month, until the incentive reaches 0.01 TLX tokens per block submitted.
 At which point, the incentive remains constant at 0.01 TLX tokens for every block submitted.

-* There is no pre-mine of TLX tokens.
+* There will be pre-mine of TLX tokens for the following cases
+  - Community building (5000 TLX, announed already for 100 people)
+  - Testing on testnet (50000 TLX for 50 people)
 * There is no supply cap of TLX tokens.
 * There is a burning mechanism of TLX tokens where user can burn TLX token to redeem any proportional fees accrued by the protocol.
 This is a one time incentive for token holder.